 At first glance, it might seem that a seller would choose a home-buying company as a means of avoiding real estate agents’ commission fees.
 But as these types of companies grow in popularity, many Realtors are choosing to work with them as a means of getting quicker sales for their clients.

-“For me, the only challenging part of working with the smaller home-buying companies is that there are sometimes title hang-ups,” she says.
-“Since they choose their own title companies, the process can be a little tedious, but it’s still faster than a traditional sale.”
+“For me, the only challenging part of working with the smaller home-buying companies is that there are sometimes title hang-ups,” says Cheesette Cowan, a top real estate agent in Tampa Florida who has worked with many property investment businesses in her local market.
+“But the process is still faster than a traditional sale.”

-In general, Cheesette estimates that her sellers get about 4%-5% less than they would have on the open market, but in the long run the benefits — like quick closings and extended move-out dates — make it a worthwhile trade-off.
+She estimates that her sellers get about 4%-5% less than they would have on the open market, but in the long run the benefits — like quick closings and extended move-out dates — make it a worthwhile trade-off for some.

 If the direct home-buying model has piqued your interest, you’re probably wondering how to get started and what the steps will look like.
 Although every company might be a bit different in their approach and requirements, you can expect a process similar to the following: